WeAreDotnet/dotnet-creator-cards/README.md

 ## Two Steps

-To becaome a creator a card and a member account is required.
+To become a creator a card and a member account is required.
 When your card has the GitHub URL of the account you have been using to sign-up we are going to link your account automatically to your card.

 ## What Are Creators?